 School email has become the most frequently used means of contact between students and staff.
 This can be very useful and students are expected to check their school email daily.
-However, to avoid staff receiving many unnecessary emails, students should think carefully about whether an email is the most appropriate way to contact a teacher.
-If they do email a member of staff, students should only use their school email account and should write the email appropriately, in a formal way, addressing the teacher politely.
-Lower School Student Progress Tutors will discuss this with students and provide examples of good practice.
+When emailing a member of staff, students should only use their school email account and should write the email appropriately, in a formal way, addressing the teacher politely.